newenegue/webpack-es6-sass-template/README.md

 # Webpack ES6 Template

 A vanilla Javascript template that uses Webpack.
 The project will convert ES6 and SASS then minifies the code for production builds.
-The Airbnb Javascript Style Guide is used for code linting.
+The[Airbnb Javascript Style Guide](https://github.com/airbnb/javascript) is used for code linting.

 The development build runs on port `8080` and uses hot module reloading to watch for changes and update the browser automatically.